About Ohio Fireworks

 When Veto passed in 2000, his youngest daughter, Bobbie Presutti-Lucas, stepped in and helped run Ohio Fireworks.
 After the loss of Delphine in 2006, Bobbie and her husband, Dave Lucas, took charge of the entire business.
 Bobbie oversaw Ohio Fireworks, and Dave took care of Pyrotechnics by Presutti.

-Today Bobbie and her daughter, Jessica Stephens, run the everlasting Ohio Fireworks, still with family values and lasting dedication.
+Today Bobbie; her daughter, Jessica Stephens; and Bobbie’s niece, Andrea Presutti Bishop run the everlasting Ohio Fireworks, still with family values and lasting dedication.